EoghanL/scraping-intro/README.md

 **Selenium**

 The award for trickiest and most work intensive method of scraping we use has to be awarded to Selenium.
-This method uses an actual browser to load the webpage which we can then query for specific elements which we can then use to get valuable information such as the text content or `href`.
+This method uses an actual browser to load the webpage which we can then query for specific elements that can then get valuable information such as the text content or `href` attribute.

 Some reasons behind Selenium's learning curve:
   1.)
 Selenium requires a more in-depth set up than the previous two methods, depending on whether you're using Chrome or Firefox you will either need to have both the path